nicko-lee/cs50-lecture-7-databases/using-sqlite3-and-sql/README.md

 Using GROUP BY will consolidate the entries in a column thus removing duplicates:

-    SELECT title FROM favorites GROUP BY title  ORDER BY title;
+    sqlite> SELECT title FROM favorites GROUP BY title  ORDER BY title;

 This gives us a count of the number of times each title appears.
 Note that COUNT(title) on its own returns just one integer: